 The best time to aerate your lawn is in the spring before new growth begins.
-This will allow the soil to be ready for new seedlings and prevent them from smothered by dense grass.
+This will allow the soil to be ready for new seedlings and prevent them from being smothered by dense grass.

-It's also essential not to aerate before or immediately after applying fertilizer; this can cause nutrient loss due to the soil being pulled up into the holes created by the core plugs.
+It's also essential not to aerate before or immediately after applying fertilizer.; This can cause nutrient loss due to the soil being pulled up into the holes created by the core plugs.

 If you're in doubt about the best time to aerate your lawn, it's always better to wait before aerating than to do it too early.
 You can also do this in the fall, just before winter sets in.
 This will help prevent soil compaction from happening again during snowfall and rain storms.

-Manual aeration vs. Liquid Aeration
+Manual Aeration vs. Liquid Aeration

 There are two main ways to aerate your lawn: manually and chemically.
 Manual aeration involves using a special core tool to make holes in the soil; this allows air, water, and nutrients to reach plant roots.
 Aerating tools come in different sizes depending on how large an area you want to cover, from handheld models that plug small holes into larger ones that can be pulled behind a lawn mower.

 Chemical aeration involves applying a liquid solution to loosen soil, allowing air and water to penetrate deeper into the ground.
 This is a good option if you don't have time for manual aeration or prefer a hands-off approach.
 It's also suitable for large lawns that take hours to aerate manually.